mraphael2101/RESTAssured_Fmwk_Testing_Web_Services_APIs/README.md

-# RESTAssured_Fmwk_Testing_Web_Services_APIs
-Functional automation for API testing using the Rest-Assured framework
+Functional / Integration Testing for APIs using the REST-Assured framework